Video Download: How The Liver Influences Weight Gain And Hormone Balance.zip

-There are a number of medical options available to patients when it comes to improving liver function and health.
+There are some medical options available to patients when it comes to improving liver function and health.
 For example, B12 injections have been shown to facilitate weight loss and liver health by enhancing the ability for your liver to break down and metabolize fat.
-Vitamin B12 is often paired with Lipotropic M.I.C. in order to produce more powerful results.
+Vitamin B12 is often paired with Lipotropic M.I.C. to produce more powerful results.

-Lipotropic M.I.C. is a pharmaceutical-grade injection which combines Methionine, Inositol and Choline in order to break down fat, encourage weight loss and improve liver health.
-Inositol and Choline both belong to the family of B-Vitamins, all of which play an important role in metabolism.
-Methionine is useful because it helps purge the liver of toxins, and it also eventually breaks down into Choline.
+Lipotropic M.I.C. is a pharmaceutical-grade injection which combines Methionine, Inositol, and Choline to break down fat, encourage weight loss and improve liver health.
+Inositol and Choline both belong to the family of B-Vitamins, all of which play an essential role in metabolism.
+Methionine is useful because it helps to purge the liver of toxins, and it also eventually breaks down into Choline.

 Other Nutrients Important for Liver Health

-For Methionine to be metabolized and utilized properly, the body must have appropriate levels of Folic Acid, B12 and B6.
+For Methionine to be metabolized and utilized correctly, the body must have appropriate levels of Folic Acid, B12, and B6.
 This is one reason why it is so common for Lipotropic M.I.C. shots to be combined with B12 injections.

 By Taking Steps to Improve Your Liver Health, You Can Vastly Improve Your Wellness